ICICLE-ai/Food-Access-Model/README.md

 <h3 align="center">Food Access Model</h3>

   <p align="center">
     This project, the ICICLE Food Access Model, is an Agent-Based model that simulates how households may access food in the real world.
-Use this guide to fill out this ReadMe (https://www.makeareadme.com/)
     <br />
     <a href="https://github.com/ICICLE-ai/Food-Access-Model"><strong>Explore the docs »</strong></a>
     <br />